Chocolate Chip Apple Blondies

 Your fall needs this dessert.
 My mom used to make these when I was growing up and, even though I love them because they remind me of home, they’re also just straight up delicious too.

 These are one of my favorite desserts EVER and, because I love dessert, I don’t use that phrase lightly.
-My mom would make these blondies around Rosh Hashanah time, which is the Jewish new year.

 Traditionally, you’re supposed to eat apples and honey for a sweet new year, so this dessert was a fun play on that theme.
 So, maybe these blondies will make your year sweet?
 Just an added bonus.